thommelutten/PSFactory/README.md

 # PSFactory
-A PowerShell Module used to create PowerShell Modules.
+A PowerShell Module to create PowerShell Modules.